snggeng/RH-hashmap/readme.md

 * https://www.sebastiansylvan.com/post/robin-hood-hashing-should-be-your-default-hash-table-implementation/
 * https://probablydance.com/2017/02/26/i-wrote-the-fastest-hashtable/

+## Spec
+We implement ut fixed-size hash map using only primitive types, with no dependencies on any external libraries.
+Usage of the HashMap class in JS is for benchmarking purposes only.

+### Methods
+`constructor(size)`: return an instance of the class with pre-allocated space for the given number of objects.

+`boolean set(key, value)`: stores the given key/value pair in the hash map.
+Returns a boolean value indicating success / failure of the operation.

+`get(key)`: return the value associated with the given key, or null if no value is set. delete(key): delete the value associated with the given key, returning the value on success or null if the key has no value.

+`delete(key)`: delete the value associated with the given key, returning the value on success or null if the key has no value.

+`float load()`: return a float value representing the load factor (`(items in hash map)/(size of hash map)`) of the data structure.
+Since the size of the data structure is fixed, this should never be greater than 1.

 ## Usage
 The following files run on `Node` and use `babel-node` to configure ES6 `import` and `export`.